B-Nicole/Top-Down-2D-Game/README.md

 Challenges: Figuring out the enemy ai and camera work

 ### Process:
+<p>First I sketched out various themes that I wanted my game to be.
+I thought about a simple side scroller but I decided on a top down similar to Zelda.
+Once I decided on the type of game I wanted, I fleshed out the health, inventory, characters and dialogue system that is common with top down games. </p>
+<p>Once the sprites were made, I began to code out the functionaloty of the enemies and player learning ai enemy models from BlackThornProd and how to utilize Unity's tiles. </p>

 ### What I learned:
+-How to encorporate music into a game
+-How to hand create 2d pixel animations
+-How to create enemy ai patterns
+-Implementing dialogue

 ## Images
 ### Title Card